Epitrochoid

 The parameter θ is geometrically the polar angle of the center of the exterior circle.
 (However, θ is not the polar angle of the point $(x(\theta),y(\theta))$ on the epitrochoid.)

 Special cases include the limaçon with R = r and the epicycloid with d = r.

 The classic Spirograph toy traces out epitrochoid and hypotrochoid curves.

-The orbits of planets in the once popular geocentric Ptolemaic system are epitrochoids (see deferent and epicycle).
+The paths of planets in the once popular geocentric system of deferents and epicycles are epitrochoids with $d>r,$ for both the outer planets and the inner planets.

-The orbit of the moon, when centered around the sun, approximates an epitrochoid.
+The orbit of the Moon, when centered around the Sun, approximates an epitrochoid.